-The Advanced Diploma may provide entry-level vocational or professional preparation or specialisation for Bachelor's Degree graduates or diplomates by offering an intensive, focused and applied specialisation that meets the requirements of a specific niche in the labour market.
-Programmes offering this qualification are particularly suitable for continuing professional development through the inculcation of a deep and systematic understanding of current thinking, practice, theory and methodology in an area of specialisation.
-This qualification may also be designed to prepare students for postgraduate study through the deepening of their knowledge and understanding of theories, methodologies and practices in specific academic disciplines and fields, as well as the development of their ability to formulate, undertake and resolve more complex theoretical and practice-related problems and tasks through the selection and use of appropriate methods and techniques.
+The Advanced Diploma may provide entry-level vocational or professional preparation or specialisation for bachelor's degree graduates or diplomates by offering an intensive, focused, and applied specialisation that meets the requirements of a specific niche in the labour market.
+Programmes offering this qualification are particularly suitable for continuing professional development through the inculcation of a deep and systematic understanding of current thinking, practice, theory, and methodology in an area of specialisation.
+This qualification may also be designed to prepare students for postgraduate study by deepening their knowledge and understanding of theories, methodologies, and practices in specific academic disciplines and fields, as well as developing their ability to formulate, undertake, and resolve more complex theoretical and practice-related problems and tasks through the selection and use of appropriate methods and techniques.